 If you want to dig a bit deeper about this APNICs’ CDN response time comparisons study is a great place to start.

 AWS, Azure, Google Cloud are huge cloud computing platforms and CDN/hosting is a small part of those.
-Netlify, ZEIT Now, GitHub Pages and Cloudflare Workers Sites use a cloud/CDN under the hood, but they are something different.
+Netlify, Vercel, GitHub Pages and Cloudflare Workers Sites use a cloud/CDN under the hood, but they are something different.
 They are full-blooded continuous deployment and hosting platforms for modern web projects.